gatsbyjs/gatsby/docs/docs/plugins.md

 Gatsby has a large and growing set of plugins.
 To search/browse official and community plugins and their documentation, visit the [Plugin Library](/packages/).

+For information on building your own plugin, see the Plugin Authoring page (/plugin-authoring.md).

 ## How to use Gatsby plugins?

 Gatsby plugins are just Node.js packages meaning you install them like anything else in